sebbarb/deep_ivim/README.md

 # Deep Learning How to Fit an Intravoxel Incoherent Motion Model to Diffusion-Weighted MRI

-This repository contains code written for the publication:
+This repository contains code related to the publication:

 _Deep Learning How to Fit an Intravoxel Incoherent Motion Model to Diffusion-Weighted MRI_